Mallorca: 31 attractions, MAP and ready sightseeing plan [2026] what to see!

 9. Son Marroig

-The house of Austrian Archduke Ludwig Salvator with a viewing point and a marble rotunda.
-To reach the rotunda you have to go through the Archduke's house.
-More details about sightseeing and access can be found here in a separate entry about Son Marroig.
+More details about sightseeing and directions can be found here in a separate entry about Son Marroig.

 Parking, GPS coordinates: